 [1] An executing person of the Company or a subsidiary of the Company.

-[2] A director or Audit & Supervisory Board Member of a subsidiary of the Company.
+[2] A Director or Audit & Supervisory Board Member of a subsidiary of the Company.

 [3] A person for whom the Company is a major business partner (i.e. a person who received payments from the Company or subsidiaries of the Company that represent 2% or more of annual consolidated sales for the most recent fiscal year), or an executing person thereof (in the case of a consulting firm, auditing firm or law firm, a consultant, accounting professional, or legal professional who belongs to said corporation, partnership, etc.).